aleszu/webdesign/README.md

 Refresh the page and see your simple animation take effect.

+Note: Rollover animations should be used with caution or "shouted out" with an annotation or UI design element because, as Archie Tse of *The New York Times* [has said](https://github.com/archietse/malofiej-2016/blob/master/tse-malofiej-2016-slides.pdf): "If you make a tooltip or rollover, assume no one will ever see it.
+If content is important for readers to see, don't hide it."

 ### Adding a jQuery element

 Let's add a typewriter-style animation using jQuery.
 First, add the following subtitle (using the `<h2>` header tags) above the first paragraph.
 Notice the subtitle “Nit-picking and navel-gazing” has two classes assigned to it.